Drawing as Exploration and Language as Narrative

 I’ve found that using certain brushes becomes habitual, so I use extensions or unfamiliar tools to broaden my range and discover new possibilities in my work.
 The same applies to collage using scissors and tearing as well as rubbing and covering with further marks.

-For me first ideas were simply layering on different materials, (fig 20), but this has lead onto hiding the layers beneath and then reincorporating them, (fig 21 and fig 22).
+For me first ideas were simply layering on different materials (see fig. 20), but this has led onto hiding the layers beneath and then reincorporating them (see figs. 21 and 22).

 Footnotes